Clarifai/docs/docs/community/concepts/create-get-update-delete.md

 ![](/img/community_2/inputs_viewer_page.png)

-There several ways you can use to create concepts on the platform.
+There are several ways to create concepts on the platform.
 Let's illustrate two of them:

 - Via the **Labels** section
 - Via the inputs uploader